Bobby Body: Early life

 Body was born in Eaton Rapids, Michigan to a military family; his mother was a Korean, while his father was an African-American.
 His mother left the family when he was five, while his father, a soldier of the United States Army, was arrested five years later, leaving him and his sister orphaned.

 Sent to the VFW National Home based in his native Eaton Rapids, Body remained there up until high school.
 He attended Eaton Rapids High School, where he began to get into sports.
 After graduating from high school, he was accepted to Ferris State University, where he had studied criminal justice and played with the rugby union team.
 After graduating from Ferris State, he enlisted in the United States Marine Corps and was sent to San Diego.
 There, he injured his knee and was medically discharged.
 The September 11 attacks, inspired him to re-enlist, this time in the United States Army via Army National Guard.
 After being sent to Iraq, on February 12, 2006, Body was travelling in a Humvee when it was hit by an IED, injuring his left arm and leg in the process.
 This led him to be discharged from the army in 2009 and he returned to Michigan.
-Having went multiple surgeries, in September 2013, he had his left leg amputated above the knee.
+Having undergone multiple surgeries, in September 2013, he had his left leg amputated above the knee.
 Shortly afterward, he took up powerlifting as a way to channel his aggression and cope with his PTSD.